 To avoid this, reduce or eliminate sources of carbonation, such as:

 People with difficulty digesting certain food groups but want to continue eating them might try taking digestive enzymes specific to those foods.

 For instance, people with lactose intolerance could take the enzyme lactase before eating dairy products to help them digest it.

 There are different digestive enzymes for each food type, so be sure to get the correct enzymes to help with digestion.

-People can buy digestive enzymes in drug stores or choose between brands online.
+People can buy digestive enzymes in drug stores or online.

 Probiotics are available in supermarkets, drug stores, and online.

-However, people experiencing other digestive symptoms may want to see a doctor, especially if these symptoms get in the way of their everyday life.
-Other symptoms may include:
+However, people experiencing other digestive symptoms may want to talk with a doctor, especially if these symptoms get in the way of their everyday life.
+These symptoms may include:

 - abdominal pain

 - nausea and vomiting